 The tire is now on the car and it’s time to lower the car completely.
 Once the jack no longer supports the car, pack everything back up and re-stow your tools.
+This is also a good time to recheck that the lug nuts are tight.
 Make sure you have the jack, wrench, and screwdriver if it was a part of your tool kit.
 Also make sure you put the wheel cover or lug caps back on before you drive away.
 Stow your tire, too.
-That’s all it takes to change a tire so what’s stopping you from learning how to change a tire?

 8. Head to the repair shop

-Spare tires aren’t meant to be driven for long distances or at high speeds.
-Keep it limited to 55 mph and head to a tire shop where you can get have the old tire repaired or replaced if necessary.
+Most spare tires are for temporary use and aren’t meant to be driven for long distances or at high speeds and can affect the vehicle handling and braking.
+Most manufacturers recommend keeping speeds at less than 50 MPH and limit driving to 50 miles.
+Head to a tire shop where you can get have the old tire repaired or replaced if necessary.
 Remember, you now have one tire on your car that doesn’t match the rest.
 It’s not an ideal way to drive so you need to do this as soon as possible to ensure your car is safe and ready for the road.

 What’s your method for tire maintenance?
 Share it with us in the comments below.

 AAA members can save on automotive replacement parts and accessories at NAPA.